wp-plugins/terribl/readme.txt

 Requires at least: 2.6
 Tested up to: 3.4.2

-Just place this new SHAREABLE Widget on your sidebar to display a link to your site, complete with easy-to-copy link code, that visitors can put on their own sites.
+Place the SHAREABLE Widget on your sidebar to display a link to your site, that visitors can copy to their own site (features easy-to-copy link code).

 == Description ==

 SHAREABLE makes it easy to distribute links to your site.
-Just place the Widget on your sidebar to display a link to your site, complete with easy-to-copy link code, that visitors can put on their own site.
+Just place the Widget on your sidebar to display a link to your site, that visitors can copy to their own site (features easy-to-copy link code).
 You can even customize the style of the link and use external images.

-After installation this plugin will start collecting in-bound clicks and impression statistics immediately.
+After installation this Plugin will start collecting in-bound clicks and impression statistics immediately.

 Updated Nov-7th